CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.GEOJSONBOUNDARY_FROMLONGLAT(longitude FLOAT64, latitude FLOAT64, level NUMERIC)
 {{%/ bannerNote %}}

-Returns a GeoJSON containing the boundary corners given a longitud, latitud and zoom level.
+Returns a GeoJSON containing the boundary corners given a longitude, latitude and zoom level.

 * `longitude`: `FLOAT64` horizontal coordinate on the map.
 * `latitude`: `FLOAT64` vertical coordinate on the map.